abhinava-max/promptGit/README.md

 ## Status

 This project is in early development.
-The CLI structure and provider configuration flow are in place, while the chat and review commands are currently placeholders.
+The review report workflow is functional, including saved TXT, JSON, DOCX, and PDF outputs.
+The chat command is still a placeholder.